chethansv98/CalculatorBehaviour/addition.md

-# Addition Scenarios
+# Addition

 ## Scenario: Addition of two positive numbers

 Given The calculator is ON
 When I enter  "positive number"
 And I press "plus"
 And I type in "positive number"
 And I press "equals"
 Then I see the "added number" as the result

 ## Scenario: Addition of two negative numbers